 Our examination involves obtaining evidence sufficient to give reasonable assurance that contributions reported in the summary of contributions have in all material respects been paid at least in accordance with the payment schedule.
-This includes an examination, on a test basis, of evidence relevant to the amounts of contributions payable to the scheme and the timing of those payments under the payment schedule.
+This includes an examination, on a test basis, of evidence relevant to the amounts of contributions payable to the Plan and the timing of those payments under the payment schedule.

-Respective responsibilities of trustees and auditor
+Respective responsibilities of Trustees and auditor

-As explained more fully in the Statement of Trustees Responsibilities set out on page 47, the scheme's trustees are responsible for ensuring that there is prepared, maintained and from time to time revised a payment schedule showing the rates and due dates of certain contributions payable towards the scheme by or on behalf of the employer and the active members of the scheme.
-The trustees are also responsible for keeping records in respect of contributions received in respect of active members of the scheme and for monitoring whether contributions are made to the scheme by the employer in accordance with the payment schedule.
+As explained more fully in the Statement of Trustees Responsibilities set out on page 47, the Plan's Trustees are responsible for ensuring that there is prepared, maintained and from time to time revised a payment schedule showing the rates and due dates of certain contributions payable towards the Plan by or on behalf of the employer and the active members of the Plan.
+The Trustees are also responsible for keeping records in respect of contributions received in respect of active members of the Plan and for monitoring whether contributions are made to the Plan by the employer in accordance with the payment schedule.

-It is our responsibility to provide a statement about contributions paid under the payment schedule to the scheme and to report our opinion to you.
+It is our responsibility to provide a statement about contributions paid under the payment schedule to the Plan and to report our opinion to you.